amazon-connect/amazon-connect-salesforce-scv/Stacks/AWSSCV-LaunchPack/readme.md

-# AWS Launch Pack for Service Cloud Voice
+# Starter Kit

-The Launch Pack for Service Cloud Voice provides a set of commonly installed solutions and examples via a single CloudFormation template deployment.
+The the Starter Kit for Service Cloud Voice provides a set of commonly installed solutions and examples via a single CloudFormation template deployment.

-Deployment of the Launch Pack handles all of the required dependencies and the order of installation.
+Deployment of the Starter Kit handles all of the required dependencies and the order of installation.

-Included in the Launch Pack are:
+Included in the Starter Kit launch pack are:

 * [AWSSCV-CommonLayers](../../Common/AWSSCV-CommonLayers/readme.md)
 * [AWSSCV-SalesforceConfig](../../Common/AWSSCV-SalesforceConfig/readme.md)